emmaclinton/emmaclinton.github.io/malcomb/RP-Malcomb-Report.md

 Do the research findings suggest a need for any future research?

 ## Acknowledgements/Collaborations
-I would like to thank my lab group—Drew An-Pham, Maja Cannavo, Jacob Freedman, Nick Nonnenmacher, and Alitzel Villanueva—for all of their assistance with designing and updating our workflow, assistance with coding quirks (especially Jacob and Maja!), and collaborative compilation of description of data sources, variables, and variable transformations.
+I would like to thank my lab group—Drew An-Pham, Maja Cannavo, Jacob Freedman, Nick Nonnenmacher, and Alitzel Villanueva—for all of their assistance with designing and updating our workflow, assistance with coding quirks, and collaborative compilation of description of data sources, variables, and variable transformations.
+I would also like to thank Vincent Falardeau for supplementing code for **Fig. 2**.

 ## References